Le Monde d'Edena: Background and publication history

+Acclaim

-While Mœbius has received a multitude of (international) awards for his body of work, this series did receive a specific one, the 1991 Spanish Haxtur Award of the Salón Internacional del Cómic del Principado de Asturias, for La Diosa (The Goddess) in the category "Best Drawings".
-Concurrently, the short story "The Still Planet", which, coming in at 25 pages, accounted for half the contents of the comic book Concrete Celebrates Earth Day 1990 (52 pages, Dark Horse Comics, April 1990) in which it was first published, was instrumental in winning the 1991 Eisner Award for "Best Single Issue".
+While Mœbius has received a multitude of (international) awards for the entirety of his body of work, this series did receive three specific ones; the first one concerned the 1991 Spanish Haxtur Award of the Salón Internacional del Cómic del Principado de Asturias, for La Diosa (The Goddess) in the category "Best Drawings".
+Concurrently, the short story "The Still Planet", which, coming in at 25 pages, accounted for half the contents of the comic book Concrete Celebrates Earth Day 1990 (52 pages, Dark Horse Comics, April 1990) in which it was first published, was decisive in winning the 1991 Eisner Award for "Best Single Issue".
 Noteworthy was, that the story is created as a wordless comic, save for the title, with only the (highly detailed) art intended to tell the story.
 In this, Moebius repeated the experimental style utilized for the comic that had brought him international renown in the mid-1970s, Arzach.
 Additionally, the story was under its French title "La planète encore" adapted into a French-produced animation short in 2010.
 Mœbius Production served as a production company, with wife Isabelle Giraud serving as one of its producers.
 Mœbius himself was one of the two directors of the short.

+In 2017, five years after the artist had died, Dark Horse Books' The World of Edena, the first volume in Dark Horse's "Mœbius Library" anthology series which collects the entirety of the main narrative series, received a second Eisner Award (USA), this time in the category "Best U.S. Edition of International Material".